freight-hub/api-standards/patterns.md

 If the update is successful, a `204 No Content` HTTP status code (with no response body) is appropriate.
 Where there is a justifying use case (typically to optimize some client interaction), a `200 OK` HTTP status code with a response body can be utilized.

 While the entire resource's representation must be supplied with the `PUT` method, the APIs validation logic can enforce constraints regarding fields that are allowed to be updated.
 These fields can be specified as [`readOnly`](index.md#json-schema) in the JSON schema.
-Fields in the request body can be optional or ignored during deserialization, such as `create_time` or other system-calculated values.
+Fields in the request body can be optional or ignored during deserialization, such as `createTime` or other system-calculated values.
 Typical error handling, utilizing the `400 Bad Request` status code, should be applied in cases where the client attempts to update fields which are not allowed or if the resource is in a non-updateable state.

 See [Sample Input Validation Error Response](index.md#sampleresponse-multi) for examples of error handling.